 - 2 tablespoons chopped mint

 - Mint sprigs for garnish (optional)

 - Beat cream cheese, butter, lime juice, lime zest, and rum together until smooth and fluffy.Add confectioners' sugar in 2 additions.
+Fold in mint.
 Beat until creamy.
 Add more icing sugar or juice as needed for easy spreading.

 - Using a fork, poke holes in the top of each cupcake once cool.
 Dip the top of each cupcake in the rum syrup and allow to cool.
 Spread or pipe icing on as desired.
 Garnish with a mint leaf.
 Enjoy!